LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

 Our application is now completely configured to store ``Event`` objects in our MySQL database.
 However, if you look at the ``coding_events`` database, you'll notice that it has no table in which to store such data.
 To create such a table, we need to create and run a **database migration**.
 A database migration (or migration, for short) is an update to a database made in order to reflect changes in an application's model.
 Every time we change our application's model by adding or removing a new persistent class, or by modifying a persistent class, we will need to create and run a migration.

 The EntityFrameworkCore Tools package we installed in the last section provides tools for working with migrations.
 To get started, open a terminal (the Terminal app on MacOS or Powershell on Windows).
-Navigate to the ``CodingEventsDemo`` folder *within* your project.
+Navigate to the ``CodingEventsDemo`` project folder *within* your ``CodingEventsDemo`` solution.
 This is the folder that contains ``Controllers/``, ``Views/``, and so on, and is NOT the main project folder.

 Then run the following command to create a migration: